denisMujuzi/ezyagric-backend/Readme.md

 4. **Timezone Handling**: Uses Africa/Nairobi timezone for date operations to align with EzyAgric's operational region.

-5. **Cost Storage**: Total costs are stored as denormalized fields in SeasonPlan for quick access, and they are updates via database triggers that are ran on chnages to the planned_activities and actual_activities table
+5. **Cost Storage**: Total costs are stored as computed on request, and they are updated via the querying of planned activities if date.now is past the target date

 6. **Status Management**: Activity status is stored in the PlannedActivity model.
-Status should be recalculated via triggers based on:
+Status is recalculated based on:
    - Presence of matching actual activity (COMPLETED)
    - Comparison of targetDate with today's date (UPCOMING vs OVERDUE)